 Bahamas Wahoo Trolling Spread – generally speaking, large lures are more productive when fishing in the Bahamas.
 Due to the light fishing pressure, and the sheer number of large aggressive fish in the area.

 Shortest Line(150 Ft behind boat) – I always run my heaviest trolling weights closest to the boat, The additional weight helps to keep the baits down below the prop wash.
 I run a 48oz trolling lead on my shortest line.
-From the trolling weight I run a 25ft shock chord made from 300lbs mono.
+From the trolling weight I run a 25ft shock chord made with mono.
 I always prefer to run my largest bait on the shortest line.
 This will make it appear as the strongest and healthiest fish is the leader of the pack.
 My go to lure for my short line is a Hollow Point XL or Money Fish XL.

 Second Line(200ft behind boat) – I run a 48oz or 32 oz tolling wieght on my second line.
 If the conditions are very calm, I will run a 32 oz as you do not need as much weight in calm seas.
 If it is rough, I will run a 48oz trolling weight to hold the lure deeper in the seas.
 My go to lure for my second line is a Medium Hollow Point or a Medium Money Fish.

 Third Line(250ft behind boat) – I run a 16oz trolling weight on on my third line.
 Large weights are not required on longer lines as the additional distance from the boat allows the lure to run deeper compared to your shortest lines.
 My go to long line lure is a Mini or Medium Hollow Point.